holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/04_primm/primm_recursion_worksheet.md

 ### Modify

-1. Alter the code so there only right angle turns.
+1. Alter the code so there are only right angle turns.
 Run the code and then draw the result:
    ```

    ```